-Together with Gregor Behnke, Vikas Shivashankar, and Ron Alford, I am organizing the Second ICAPS Workshop for Hierarchical Planning (at ICAPS 2019).
+Together with Gregor Behnke, Vikas Shivashankar, and Ron Alford, I was organizing the Second ICAPS Workshop for Hierarchical Planning (at ICAPS 2019).

 I was the initiator of the very first Workshop for Hierarchical Planning, which was held at ICAPS 2018.
 I organized it together with Daniel Höller, Susanne Biundo, and Ron Alford.
 Further information is available on the workshop's webpage: http://icaps18.icaps-conference.org/hierarchicalplanning/